U.S. nuclear-power generation climbed as Entergy Corp. (ETR:US)’s Waterford 3 plant resumed operation.

 Production in the Northeast rose 1.7 percent as a result, the region’s third consecutive daily increase.

 Western output fell as the 1,335-megawatt Palo Verde 3 reactor, operated by Pinnacle West Capital Corp.
-(PNW) 50 miles west of Phoenix, dropped to 57 percent capacity from full power yesterday.
+(PNW:US) 50 miles west of Phoenix, dropped to 57 percent capacity from full power yesterday.
 Betty Dayyo, a company spokeswoman in Phoenix, didn’t immediately return a phone message left before normal working hours.

 Reactor maintenance shutdowns, usually undertaken in the U.S. spring or fall when energy use is at its lowest, may increase consumption of natural gas and coal to generate electricity.
 The average refueling down time was 43 days in 2011, according to the Nuclear Energy Institute.